-Diesel engine exhaust and some of its constituents are known to the State of California to cause cancer, birth defects, and other reproductive harm.
+The engine exhaust from this product contains chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.

 Because in some areas there are local, state, or federal regulations requiring that a spark arrester be used on the engine of this machine, a spark arrester is available as an option.
-If you require a spark arrestor, contact your Authorized Toro Service Dealer.
+If you require a spark arrester, contact your Authorized Toro Service Dealer.